migsc/lattice.js/README.md

 A jQuery plugin that creates 2-dimensional HTML grid slider from cell elements in a container.

+#Demos

+- [Main testing area|http://chateloin.com/dev/lattice/]: This is what I'm using to work on the plugin.
+It'll be broken from time to time, sorry.

 #Issues

 Currently, it's a buggy work in progress.
 Performance is still being worked on.
 Features are still being implemented.
 Suggestions are highly welcome: mchateloin@gmail.com